-T Boone Pickens Died At The Age Of 91
+T. Boone Pickens Dead At 91

 — T. Boone Pickens (@boonepickens) August 28, 2019

 The hedge fund founder began his working career early.
 At the age of 12, he ran a paper route with 28 customers.
-Over time, he slowly acquired adjacent routes, which allowed Pickens to quadruple his business, and his quest for corporate domination began.
+Over time, he slowly acquired adjacent routes, which allowed Pickens to quadruple his business as his quest for corporate domination began.

 In late August, Pickens penned his annual letter to the Cowboy fanbase, and he felt his time remaining was short.